GrantBirki/blog/content/posts/the-sandwich/index.md

 > The bread is the foundation of the sandwich.
 Sourdough for a tangy and crispy sandwich, focaccia for a softer and more savory sandwich.

 - 1 loaf of sourdough or focaccia bread, your choice

+## Instructions

+This section will be broken down into two sections, the first is for a TL;DR (too long; didn't read) version of the recipe, and the second is a more detailed version.

+### TL;DR

+1. Toss everything from "The Bits" into a pan and cook until well browned.
+Set aside.
+2. Blend everything from "The Spread" in a food processor until smooth.
+Set aside.
+3. Slap the chicken breast into a pan, load it with seasonings of your choice, hit it with olive oil, and cook until done.
+Cut into thin slices.
+Set aside.
+4. Assemble the sandwich:
+    1. Spread the pesto onto the bread
+    2. Put the chicken on top of the pesto
+    3. Add the rest of the "Fillings" and "Bits" on top of the chicken
+    4. Close the sandwich
+5. Grill the sandwich until the bread is crispy and the cheese is melted and its super hot.
+6. Grate some more Parmigiano-Reggiano on top of the sandwich and hit it with some sea salt flakes.
+7. Eat the sandwich.